top of page

 Comedy & Writing

-Comedy is at my core—I was selected for the BBC Comedy Writersroom, BBC Children's Writersroom, and ITV’s 50:50 Female Pilot Club.
-I’ve been shortlisted for the Funny Women Comedy Writing Award (twice!) and the Comedy Shorts Award, the David Nobbs Comedy Writing Award, and the Youngs Film Apprenticeship.
-I have secured seven commissions with BBC Studios for Short Stuff comedy shorts, one of which has staggering 14million views online.
+Comedy is at Zara’s core—she was selected for the BBC Comedy Writersroom, BBC Children's Writersroom, and ITV’s 50:50 Female Pilot Club.
+She has been shortlisted for the Funny Women Comedy Writing Award (twice!) and was also a finalist in the Comedy Short category in 2021.
+She was a finalist for the David Nobbs Comedy Writing Award, the BBC Film Commission and Young's Film Award.

 Filmmaking & Storytelling